CatChenal/MCCE4-Alpha/README.md

 oecheminfo.py
 ```

 Zap is run at MCCE4 step3.
-We recommend salt concentration set 0.05 for best results.
+We highly recommend setting the salt concentration to 0.05 for best results.
 ```
 step3.py -s zap -salt 0.05
 ```